navin-moorthy/Angular-7-formerly-Angular-2---The-Complete-Guide/README.md

 - Worked on shopping list in changing the state using NgRx Store.
 - Worked on auth feature in changing the state using NgRx Store.
+- Worked on Recipe Feature using NgRx Store.

+## Section 25

+### Angular Universal

+- Learned to load the Angular Application prerendered by the server using Angular Cli - Universal Rendering.

+## Section 26

+### Angular Animation

+-